Adderall: Commercial formulation

 Chemically, Adderall is a mixture of four amphetamine salts; specifically, it is composed of equal parts (by mass) of amphetamine aspartate monohydrate, amphetamine sulfate, dextroamphetamine sulfate, and dextroamphetamine saccharate.
 This drug mixture has slightly stronger CNS effects than racemic amphetamine due to the higher proportion of dextroamphetamine.
-Adderall is produced as both an immediate release (IR) and extended release (XR) formulation.
+Adderall is produced as both an immediate-release (IR) and extended-release (XR) formulation.
 As of December 2013, ten different companies produced generic Adderall IR, while Teva Pharmaceutical Industries, Actavis, and Barr Pharmaceuticals manufactured generic Adderall XR.
 As of 2013, Shire plc, the company that held the original patent for Adderall and Adderall XR, still manufactured brand name Adderall XR, but not Adderall IR.

 Comparison to other formulations

 Adderall is one of several formulations of pharmaceutical amphetamine, including singular or mixed enantiomers and as an enantiomer prodrug.
-The table below compares these medications (based on U.S.-approved forms):
+The table below compares these medications (based on US-approved forms):